Currently accepting new clients for therapy and assessments!

 You do not have to prove your struggles to be taken seriously.

-I provide adult ADHD and autism assessments for adults who:
+I provide assessments for adults who:

 suspect they may be neurodivergent